cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 corresponding 'public key' for some fixed generator G taken from the description of the group GG.
 This public key Y is also referred to as a commitment to the OPRF key k, and the pair (G,Y) as a commitment pair.
-Let x be an arbitrary-length binary string representing the verifier's input to the OPRF protocol.
+Let x be an arbitrary-length byte string representing the verifier's input to the OPRF protocol.

 The OPRF protocol begins with V blinding its input for the OPRF evaluator such that it appears uniformly distributed from GG.
 The verifier then multiplies the blinded value by its secret key and returns the resulting element.
-To finish the procotol, V then removes its blind and uses H_2 to hash the result (along with a domain separating label DST) yielding an output.
+To finish the protocol, V then removes its blind and uses H_2 to hash the result (along with a domain separating label DST) yielding an output.
 The protocol is illustrated below.

 ~~~